PROJECT TEAM & ARTISTS

 SHARON TASSICKER :: CURATOR

 Sharon has an extensive background as an artsworker in Western Australia.
 She has a broad knowledge and understanding of Australian art and has been engaged in various ways in the support of visual artists practice by means of art acquisitions, inclusion in exhibitions and demonstrated interest and advocacy for emerging and established artists.
-Sharon has been curating exhibitions at the Holmes à Court Gallery from November 2006.
-For more info www.holmesacourtgallery.com.au
+Sharon curated exhibitions at the Holmes à Court Gallery from November 2006 to December 2018.
+She is working on Australiyaniality as an independent curator.

 MATT MCVEIGH :: LEAD ARTIST